9 pros and cons of dual citizenship in 2024

 The process of obtaining citizenship by descent is usually relatively quick and takes up to several months.

 Usually, this path takes many years and requires candidates for naturalisation to pass language and culture exams.
-Basically, being a naturalized citizen means having spent over five years in a country and built strong economical and cultural ties with it.
+Basically, being a naturalized citizen means having spent over five years in a country and built strong economic and cultural ties with it.

 Immigrant Invest is a licensed agent for citizenship and residence by investment programs in the EU, the Caribbean, Asia, and the Middle East.
 Take advantage of our global 15-year expertise — schedule a meeting with our investment programs experts.